nlp-unibuc/nlp-unibuc-website/content/pages/people/liviu-p-dinu.md

 Bucharest.
 - Executive director, Center for Computational Linguistics, University of Bucharest
+- Habilitation (2014), Ph.
+D. (2003) and Bachelors (1994), Faculty of Mathematics
+ and Computer Science, University of Bucharest

 ## Recent publications
 (for more, visit our full [publications](/publications.html) list.)